 There are some disadvantages to MAT that you should be aware of.
 While the treatment overall is safe and effective, some people do not like the idea that you’re trading one drug for another.
 Additionally, some medications (methadone) can only be administered by a certified facility.

-Overall, MAT is a safe and effective way to support your recovery.
+Overall, medication assisted treatment New Jersey is a safe and effective way to support your recovery.
 The key is to follow treatment guidelines, slowly taper off the medications and lead a life that is free from drugs and alcohol.
 If you are currently on MAT or looking to start this therapy while receiving treatment at our facility, contact our medication management team in New Jersey.